Department of Police

 The following list is federal and state crimes involving health and safety.
 Students should be aware that drug or alcohol related convictions could impact their academic or future occupational careers adversely.

-Link for Federal Trafficking Laws
+Link for Federal Trafficking Penalties

 See below links for Commonwealth of Virginia laws related to drugs and alcohol.